Barcelona midfielder Javier Mascherano says he and his team-mates had never imagined that coach Tito Vilanova would be back with them so soon.

 "It's going to be a very difficult game, they're a rival who need points and have improved after a change of coach."

-The Blaugrana currently sit top of La Liga after amassing 49 points in their 17 fixtures so far this season.
+The Blaugrana currently sit top of the La Liga table after amassing 49 points in their 17 fixtures so far this season.